geoffreyweal/Literature_Mining_Tutorial/README.md

 Author: Dr. Geoffrey Weal

-Victoria University of Wellington, Wellington, New Zealand; The MacDiarmid Institute for Advanced Materials and Nanotechnology, Wellington, New Zealand; Centre of Integrated Data Materials Science, Yoshida-Ushinomiya-cho, Sakyo-ku, Kyoto.
+Victoria University of Wellington, Wellington, New Zealand The MacDiarmid Institute for Advanced Materials and Nanotechnology, Wellington, New Zealand Centre of Integrated Data Materials Science, Yoshida-Ushinomiya-cho, Sakyo-ku, Kyoto

 ## What is this Literature Mining Tutorial About